wesleycamargo/azure-docs.pt-br/articles/resource-group-template-deploy.md

           Mode              : Incremental
           ...

+     Para executar uma implantação completa, defina **Mode** como **Complete**.

+          PS C:\> New-AzureRmResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName ExampleResourceGroup -TemplateFile <PathOrLinkToTemplate> -Mode Complete
+          Confirm
+          Are you sure you want to use the complete deployment mode?
+Resources in the resource group 'ExampleResourceGroup' which are not included in the template will be deleted.
+          [Y] Yes  [N] No  [S] Suspend  [?]
+Help (default is "Y"): Y

 6. Para obter informações sobre falhas de implantação.

         PS C:\> Get-AzureRmResourceGroupDeployment -ResourceGroupName ExampleResourceGroup -Name ExampleDeployment

 ### Vídeo